-At 02.48, after illuminating the leading Italian ship, Pakenham opened fire at a range of 2,700 yards (1.3 nmi; 1.5 mi; 2.5 km).
-When the range was estimated by Cigno at 2,500 yd (1.2 nmi; 1.4 mi; 2.3 km) it also opened fire and hit Pakenham on the stern with a 100 mm (3.9 in) 100/47 shell, starting a fire and disabling its aft torpedo tubes.
-Cassiopea, having steered north north-west to confront Paladin, opened fire at 4,500 yd (2470 m).
+At 02.48, after illuminating the leading Italian ship, Pakenham opened fire at a range of 2,700 yards (2470 m).
+When the range was estimated by Cigno at 2,500 yards (2285 m) it also opened fire and hit Pakenham's stern with a 100-mm (3.94-in) shell, starting a fire and disabling its aft torpedo tubes.
+Having steered to the north north-west to confront Paladin, Cassiopea opened fire at a range of 4,500 yards (2470 m).
 As soon as the firing was heard, Belluno and her escorts turned back toward Trapani on Sicily’s extreme western tip.
-Pakenham received a second hit at 02.50 which exploded in the lower deck and caused a much bigger fire, leading her captain to order the flooding of the after magazine.
+At 02.50, Pakenham received a second hit, which exploded in the lower deck and caused a much larger fire, leading her captain to order the flooding of the after magazine.

-Pakenham turned to the north in the direction of Cassiopea, but just after 03.00, one or two shells, fired from the forward half of Cigno as she was sinking or from Cassiopea, hit on the waterline, cutting the boiler tubes and causing the engine room to flood; the steam forcing the engine-room crew to evacuate.
+Pakenham turned to the north in the direction of Cassiopea, but just after 03.00, one or two shells, fired from the forward half of Cigno as she was sinking or from Cassiopea, hit on the waterline, cutting the boiler tubes and causing the engine room to flood; the released steam forced the engine-room crew to evacuate the engine room.
 Pakenham listed 15° to port, lost electrical power and stopped in the water, fires burning.
-Cassiopea and Paladin had not been hit until Paladin raked Cassiopea with a burst of 2-pdr pom-pom fire, which jammed the Italian ships rudder and started a large fire forward and a smaller fire aft.
-The crews of the two 100-mm (3.93-in) guns to the rear remained in action and at 03.06 Cassiopea fired a torpedo at 1,200 yards (1100 m), but this missed.
+Cassiopea and Paladin had not been hit until Paladin raked Cassiopea with a burst of 2-pdr pom-pom fire, which jammed the Italian ship’s rudder and started a large fire forward and a smaller fire aft.
+The crews of the two 100-mm (3.94-in) guns to the rear remained in action, and at 03.06 Cassiopea fired a torpedo at a range of 1,200 yards (1100 m), but this missed.

 At 03.08 Paladin doused her lights and ceased fire, which misled the crew of Cassiopea into claiming a hit.
 Paladin was taking evasive action and broke away to the south-east, after her captain mistook Cassiopea for a 'Capitani Romani' class light cruiser, because Italian shells exploding in the water caused unusually large splashes.
-Pakenham had regained power and continued to the north, achieving a hit on Cassiopea at 4,000 yards (3660 m) with one of her 4-in (101.6-mm) guns; Cassiopea returned fire from with her after guns and scored two hits on its stern pom-pom mounting and searchlight at 03.13.
+By this time Pakenham had regained power and now continued to the north, achieving a hit on Cassiopea at a range of 4,000 yards (3660 m) with one of her 4-in (101.6-mm) guns; Cassiopea returned fire from with her after guns and scored two hits on her stern pom-pom mounting and searchlight at 03.13.
 Pakenham ceased fire and turned to follow Paladin.
 Cassiopea was badly damaged, with two large fires on board, and did not pursue.